* See Below:

 * Foreknowledge vs. the Necessary and Self-Existent Being: Any doctrine that claims that for God to be God He had to know you (the reader) from eternity past would make you too a necessary being (eternally necessary, that is, to reality) and would undermine God Himself as a self-existent being.
 Therefore, any such doctrine is false.
 See more at opentheism.org/aseity.

-* It Would Be Absurd (and Filthy) for God to Know All Plausible Futures: Unlike AGeorge527 below, Molinists believe that of all plausible worlds (futures, etc.) God has actualized the one we're living in and so they claim that He has exhuastive foreknowledge of everything that will ever happen.
-But like AGeorge527, Molinists do believe that God has knowledge of all plausible worlds (futures, etc.).
-Here at BEL, we believe that the majority of Molinists have never stopped to consider that what they attribute to God is both an impossibility and, more significantly, a great (and filthy) absurdity.
+* It Would Be Absurd (and Filthy) for God to Know All Plausible Futures: Like AGeorge527 below, Molinists believe that God has knowledge of all plausible worlds (futures, etc.).
+Unlike George though, they believe that God actualized the one we're living in such that He has exhuastive foreknowledge of everything that will ever happen.
+Here at BEL, we believe that the vast majority of Molinists, perhaps virtually all of them, have never stopped to consider that what they attribute to God is a filthy absurdity (and separately, an impossibility).
 The following exchange appears beneath the YouTube video of Enyart's debate with James White:

 AGeorge527 Fall of 2017